shinas101/File-To-Gdrive/README.md

 3. Paste your magnet/Direct download link.

 ## PROS:
---Store old/favorite movies before the torrent dies.
+- Store old/favorite movies before the torrent dies.
+- Direct link download support.
+- Include Internet Speed tester.
+- Allows you to Zip files if you want to.
 - High Dowload / Upload speed.
     - Ping : 25.022
     - Download in Bits: 1582483201.4089577